-- I agree to the procedure or course of treatment described on this form and have read the information leaflet on exercise stress echocardiography (PI 148) and had the opportunity to ask questions. - I agree to the use of photography for the purpose of diagnosis and treatment and I agree to photographs being used for medical teaching and education. - I understand what the procedure is and I know why it is being done, including the risks and benefits.
+I agree to the procedure or course of treatment described on this form and have read the information leaflet on exercise stress echocardiography (PI 148) and had the opportunity to ask questions.
+I agree to the use of photography for the which describes the benefits and risks of the proposed treatment.
+If not, you will be offered a copy now.
+If you have any further questions, do ask - we are here to help you.
+You have the right to change your mind at any time, including after you

+I agree to photographs being used for medical teaching and education.

+I understand what the procedure is and I know why it is being done, including the risks and benefits.